The future of DRS is digital

 3. Immutable, secure and auditable – tracking packaging end to end

-5. With Digital DRS, Reward4Waste works within existing waste management and recycling infrastucture – reducing costs and carbon footprint
+5. Depending on the scheme, Reward4Waste can work within existing waste management and infrastucture – reducing costs and carbon footprint

 6. Reward4Waste offers a real chance to accelerate change and make a positive difference